ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 In the piece they made an attempt to describe the blockchain, a series of assertions about it, and comparisons to Ethereum (ETH).

-Some of the information they presented was correct, but most of the statements were long lasting recycled mistakes circulating in non-ETC circles.
+Some of the information they presented was correct, but most of the statements were long lasting recycled mistakes about Ethereum Classic.

 In this post we will address these issues.

-The article was divided in seven sections which contain from three to five paragraphs each.
+The original article was divided in seven sections which contain from three to five paragraphs each.
 We will write our responses marking the sections and paragraphs in which we found the issues to clarify.

 It is our hope that Forbes may read this response and perhaps make corrections to its write-up or reference this post as a bona fide response.